danieldin95/openlan-py/README.md

 # Openlan-py
-this is openlan python implements, and now just implement simple demo.
+there is openlan python implement, and now accomplished simple demo.

                                     ope(vps in wlan)
                                            |